-SPINNING SPOKES PARKLET – Conservatory Green Neighborhood – Named for it’s wheel-like landscape design, two of the “spokes” have community garden plots and one spoke features a artful wire and metal post pergola covered in grape vines.
-Of course, there’s also a bike track for kids with start and finish signs.
+SPINNING SPOKES PARKLET – Conservatory Green Neighborhood – Named for its wheel-like landscape design, two of the “spokes” have community garden plots and one spoke features an artful wire and metal post pergola covered in grape vines.
+Of course, there’s also a bike track for kids equipped with start and finish signs.

-SQUARE PARK – Central Park North Neighborhood – The concept for Square Park is unique because it’s filled with trees instead of being bordered by them like many of the neighborhood parks in Stapleton.
+SQUARE PARK – Eastbridge Neighborhood – The concept for Square Park is unique because it’s filled with trees instead of being bordered by them like many of the neighborhood parks in Stapleton.
 Be sure to check out the honey locust trees that will someday create a canopy of shade.

 TERRA PARK – Eastbridge Neighborhood – The center of this water-wise park is very low so it can collect excess storm water.
 The water is cleansed through sand and then it’s on its way to Westerly Creek.